tgsmith61591/clust4j/README.md

             // Print the tree, where 1 is the root:
             System.out.println(a); // Agglomerative clusterer: {1=<5, 2>, 2=<4, 3>, 3=null, 4=null, 5=null}

-### Future implementations:
+### Future implementations*:
 - Density-based:
   - [DBSCAN](http://www.dbs.ifi.lmu.de/Publikationen/Papers/KDD-96.final.frame.pdf), a density-based clustering algorithm: given a set of points in some space, it groups together points that are closely packed together (points with many nearby neighbors), marking as outliers points that lie alone in low-density regions (whose nearest neighbors are too far away).
 - Hierarchical algorithms:
-  - [Divisive](https://en.wikipedia.org/wiki/Hierarchical_clustering)*, a "top down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.
+  - [Divisive](https://en.wikipedia.org/wiki/Hierarchical_clustering), a "top down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.

 *__Update__ (Nov.
 2015): as of now, there are no immediate plans to implement Divisive Clustering.
-The best estimates for DIANA's (DIvisive ANAlysis) runtime is O(2<sup>n</sup>), as opposed to Agglomerative Clustering's O(n<sup>2</sup>).
+The best estimates for [DIANA](http://www.unesco.org/webworld/idams/advguide/Chapt7_1_5.htm)'s (DIvisive ANAlysis) runtime is O(2<sup>n</sup>), as opposed to Agglomerative Clustering's O(n<sup>2</sup>).
 The only reason for implementing it would, thus, be out of the sake of completeness in the family of Hierarchical Clustering.

 ### Things to note: